KrisieP/Band-Project/README.md

 The slide show sits and works as expected cycling automatically through the pictures.
 Previous and Next buttons did not work so pulled them from the design.

 * **Verdict**
-The slideshow met all the main criteria i was trying to acheive, the buttons do not work which  minor and and fine.
+The buttons do not work which minor and not the main requirement in my design.
+The slideshow met all the main criteria i was trying to acheive.

 ### Contact Form